greenelab/deep-review/sections/02_intro.md

 this would be: do we think that deep learning will make much of a difference for the precision medicine initiative (PMI)?*

-### General deep learning introduction
+### What is deep learning?

 *Definitions, specific architectures, etc.  We may want to clarify what we mean by "deep" learning when most methods use few hidden layers.*

 ### Types of biological problems

+With this review, we specifically set out to address the question: "what would need to be true for deep learning to transform how we categorize, study, and treat individuals to maintain or restore health?."
+We set a high bar for the term "transform."
+Specifically we sought to identify whether deep learning was a disruptive innovation that would induce a strategic inflection point on the practice of biology or medicine.
+There are numerous examples where deep learning has been applied to biological problems and produced somewhat improved results, and there are numerous reviews that have focused on general applications of deep learning in biology [@doi:10.1038/nbt.3313 @doi:10.1002/minf.201501008
+@doi:10.3109/10409238.2015.1135868 @doi:10.1021/acs.molpharmaceut.5b00982
+@doi:10.15252/msb.20156651 @doi:10.1093/bib/bbw068].
+We sought cases where deep learning was enabling researchers to solve challenges that were previously considered infeasible, or if it made difficult, tedious, and non-routine analyses routine.

-In this review, we are interested in the application of deep learning to topics of biomedical importance.
-This covers a large range of topics, which we divide into three broad classes based on their applied areas.
-We then briefly introduce the types of questions, approaches and data which are typical for each class in the application of deep learning.
+Based on our guiding question, we focused on the application of deep learning to topics of biomedical importance.
+This covers a large range of topics.
+We divided these into three broad classes based on their applied areas.
+We briefly introduce the types of questions, approaches and data which are typical for each class in the application of deep learning.

 #### Disease and Patient Categorization